Understanding a Golf Shank: What It Is, How It Happens, and How to Fix It

 How to Stop Shanking the Golf Ball?

 Fixing a golf shank is a combination of the correct swing stance and the right position of the club.
 If the golf shank happens suddenly, don’t panic; chances are it was a mishit, and everyone has them.
 Step away, clear the mind, and resist the urge to overthink or make immediate adjustments.
-However, if shank in golf is happening consistently, then a few drills and cures can help:
+However, if shank in golf is happening consistently, then a few drills and cures can help you know how to fix a Shank in Golf Swing:

 When the dreaded shank in golf strikes during the mid-round, you need quick, easy fixes, not a complete swing reconstruction: